boundary/remedy-tsi-bulkingestion-script/README.md

 ## Description.

-This Script enables a Remedy & TSI User to have intelligence on the historical Remedy incidents and change tickets.
-Based on the configurations present in the template(see in dist), this script reads the Remedy Incident & Change Tickets and after converting into a TSI event based on definitions in  `eventDefinition` it ingests the Events to TSI.
+This Script ingests historical Remedy incidents and change tickets into TSI.
+Based on the configuration present in the template(see in dist), this script reads the Remedy Incident & Change Tickets and after converting into a TSI event (based on definitions in  `eventDefinition`), it ingests the events to TSI.

 ## Prerequisite
 ```
 Java Sdk 1.8
-maven ( *Only required  if you want to build the code)
+maven (*Only required if you want to build the code)
 ```
 ## How to build ?
 ```